UnionOfUKUnicyclists/unionofukunicyclists.github.io/uuk.md

 ---
 layout: post_noimage
 title: Get involved
-description: The UUU
+description: The UUK
 image: assets/images/faq.jpg
 nav-menu: false
 show_tile: false
 ---
-## About the UUU
+## About the UUK

-The Union of UK Unicyclists (UUU) is the organising federation for unicyclists in the UK.
+Unicycling UK (UUK), previously known as the Unicon of UK Unicyclists (UUU), is the organising federation for unicyclists in the UK.
 It was formed by a group of unicyclists in April 2001.
 We work with UK unicyclists and clubs in order to:

 * Promote unicycling and unicycle events throughout the UK